 The MEPCT then makes the Certification Decision.
 While granting a Certification, the MEPCT shall set out the restrictions that the Applicant may have requested, and is permitted to apply without obtaining a Dispensation, in the Market Entry Application, and any Dispensations that may an Applicant may have applied and were allowed by MEPCT.
 If it decides to grant a Certification, it will request NIE T&D to update the market data appropriately.

-If an Applicant is dissatisfied that the Certification Decision, including a refusal to grant a Certification, it can appeal under MP NI 006 MEP Disputes and Appeals Procedure.
+If an Applicant is dissatisfied with the Certification Decision, including a refusal to grant a Certification, it can appeal under MP NI 006 MEP Disputes and Appeals Procedure.

 The Self Assessment Certification Returns